jimmykurian/SalesAnalyzer/README.md

 Both of these tools aid in catching a lot of syntax errors and simple forms of type errors, such as undefined variable and readability standards.
 In additon I used a ported over to TypeScript version of the AirBnb Style Guide for React to practice development best practices for React: https://airbnb.io/javascript/react/

+## Challenges/Things I would have done Differently:
+### Data Model
+I would have done a different data model after working the data.
+The data grid would have been better suited in a non-relational data store, like NoSQL  document based CosmosDB or a GraphQL database.
+It would have saved me time on the mapping that I had to end up doing to get the data extracted out of a relational table to fit in data grid model.

+### Use Semantic UI instead of Material UI
+TODO

+### More Robust Data Grid Solution like ag-Grid
+TODO

+### Future Additions
+#### Unfinished due to  time constraints

+ - Ability to take in a City
+ - Ability to take in Year for State and Month for Country
+ - Display Country Data

+#### Future Tech Adds
+ - Swagger for API Documentation
+ - AutoMapper for future complex mapping usecases

 ## Credits used to build this README file

 [1] [Clean architcture series--Part 3](https://dev.to/pereiren/clean-architecture-series-part-3-2795) *by  David Pereira*